PauseAI/pauseai-website/src/posts/roadmap.md

 ### Scenario 2: 100k to 200k funding

 - All of the above, plus:
 - Hire a **social media director**.
 This will help us improve our presence on social media and reach more people.
 Getting more people to join our protests and community is an effective multiplier for our impact.
+They will help improve our [communication strategy](/communication-strategy).
 - Hire a **project director** who will help us organize our projects and campaigns.
 Our 100+ projects in the Discord server need more structure and guidance.
 - Increase our spending on Ads on various social media platforms.
 - Increase our MicroGrants budget, allowing us to fund more community projects.